-Aside from the S530UA models, Asus also offers a VivoBook S530UN configuration, similar to the one reviewed here, but also quipped with a dedicated Nvidia MX150 graphics chip, for those of you interested in running some light games on your machine, albeit the MX150 is still an entry level solution and can only do so much.
+Aside from the S530UA models, Asus also offers a VivoBook S530UN configuration, similar to the one reviewed here, but also equipped with a dedicated Nvidia MX150 graphics chip, for those of you interested in running some light games on your machine, albeit the MX150 is still an entry-level solution and can only do so much.

 Design and first look

 Aesthetically the S530 has a few particularities that make it stand out of the crowd.

 First of all, there are the color schemes, as this series is available in either Icicle Gold, Gun Metal, Silver Blue, Star Grey or Firmament Green, as you can see in the pictures below, each with different color shades for the interior, outer shell and the trim around the edges.
 We got to test the latter, the green option.